pkiraly/qa-catalogue/README.md

-# metadata-qa-marc
+# Metadata quality assessment tool for MARC records

-Metadata quality assessment for MARC records
+This tool reads MARC dump files (in binary MARC or MARCXML formats), analyses different aspects of quality, and saves the results into CSV files.
+These CSV files could be used in different context, we provide a lightweight, web-based [user interface](#user-interface) for that.

 * For more info
   * main project page: [Metadata Quality Assurance Framework](http://pkiraly.github.io)